Strider-CD/strider-github-status/Readme.md

 ### Requirements

-This plugin depends on the latest changes to `strider-github`, so you need to install that straight from git, not npm, in your strider instance.
+This plugin depends on `strider-github`.